Mtillmann/responsive-style-attr/README.md

 ### get

-`RespStyleAttr.get()` will yield a map of all instances, that are currently active.
+`RespStyleAttr.get()` will yield a map of all instances.
 Pass an instance key to get only that instance.

 ## Manually Creating Instances